MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-suggest-vendor-payments.md

 ---
 # <a name="suggest-vendor-payments"></a>Suggest Vendor Payments

-On the **Receipt Journal** page, you can use the **Suggest Vendor Payments** batch job to suggest payment lines.
+On the **Payment Journal** page, you can use the **Suggest Vendor Payments** batch job to suggest payment lines.
 Lines for payments that are due soon or payments where a payment discount is available are suggested based on your settings.

 To benefit fully from payment suggestions, you must first prioritise your vendors.
 For more information, see [Prioritise Vendors](purchasing-how-prioritize-vendors.md).